Input And output in Tcl

 }

-The glob command returns a list of files that match the *.tcl pattern.
+command returns a list of files that match the *.tcl pattern. foreach file $files {We go through the list of files and print each item of the list to the console.

 puts $file